 Vaccines Against Infectious Diseases – VID

-The Vaccines Against Infectious Diseases (VID) Study Section reviews applications concerned with vaccine development against all classes of pathogens (except HIV).
-A feature of applications reviewed in this study section is the measurement of vaccine efficacy or vaccine-induced immune responses.
+The Vaccines Against Infectious Diseases (VID) study section reviews applications concerned with vaccine late-stage development against all classes of pathogens.
+A feature of applications reviewed in this study section is the measurement of vaccine efficacy.
 This study section also reviews applications focusing on the improvement and safety of vaccines already approved for human or veterinary use.
 Applications often involve animal models, human samples, or human subjects.
-Applications that emphasize foundational vaccine research, such as antigen identification or technological advancements of vaccine platforms or adjuvants, are generally reviewed in the relevant pathogen, immunology, or technology-focused study section.

 Review Dates